Diclofenac (On the skin)

 - This medicine may cause the following problems:

-- Higher risk of blood clot, heart attack, or stroke
+- Higher risk of blood clot, heart attack, heart failure, or stroke

 - Bleeding in your stomach or intestines